heliophysicsPy/heliophysicsPy.github.io/_posts/2020-09-21-fall-2020-meeting-announced.markdown

 ) where we discuss various PyHC issues/topics, as well as discussing other Python-related questions.

 **Registration Deadline: COB, Friday, October 23rd, 2020.**
-Note: If you already registered and later decide to change your registration, you should be able to do that directly, but if you experience any difficulties please email [Julie Barnum](mailto:Julie.Barnum@lasp.colorado.edu).
+Note: If you already registered and later decide to change your registration, you should be able to do that directly, but if you experience any difficulties please email [Julie Barnum](mailto:Julie.Barnum@lasp.colorado.edu) or [Shawn Polson](shpo9723@colorado.edu).